skyred/drupal-devcontainers/README.md

 ## How to use this
 There are two devcontainer configuration:

-- `.devcontainer`: This configuration is for backend/PHP Drupal development.
+- `.devcontainer` (`D7.devcontainer` is for Drupal 7, `.devcontainer` is for Drupal 8 and above): This configuration is for backend/PHP Drupal development.
-  - Copy this folder to the root of your project.
+  - Copy this folder to the root of your project (and rename it to `.devcontainer` if needed).
   - Use `vscode` to open the root of your project, you will be prompted to open the folder in a container, click yes.

 - `.themingcontainer`: This configuration is for Drupal theming.